pchanda/TinkerML/_posts/2017-01-15-NER-simple.md

     return output_list
 ```

-Finally the following functions puts all together. 'to_string' function just strips square brackets and curly braces from a list.
-So if the input string is '([8711, 8711, 0, 1, 2], 4)', the output will be `8711, 8711, 0, 1, 2; 4`.
+Finally the following functions puts all the elements described above, together. 'to_string' function just strips square brackets and curly braces from a list.
+So if the input string is '([87, 11, 0, 1, 2], 4)', the output will be `87, 11, 0, 1, 2; 4`.
 Note that ';' serves as delimiter between the word tokens and label token.

 ```python
 def to_string(s):